Ready to order? Give us a call at the Cheese Counter. 510-250-6033

-Black truffles and white truffles are almost opposite in terms of how they are used in cooking and at the table, but in general they are best paired with fats (think cheese, butter, cream, olive oil and meat) and starchy foods (pasta, rice/risotto, polenta, bread and potatoes)—preferably both, and they are shaved very thin so as not to waste them.
+Black truffles and white truffles are almost opposite in terms of how they are used in cooking and at the table, but in general they are best paired with fats (think cheese, butter, cream, olive oil and meats) and starchy foods (pasta, rice/risotto, polenta, bread and potatoes)—preferably both!—and they are shaved very thin so as not to waste any.
 To slice them, you can use a very sharp knife, but a truffle shaver (great for chocolate, too) is a tool crafted specifically for this purpose and makes the task easier and more efficient.

 These truffles are all about the nose, or aroma.
 Don't cook with the white truffle.
 Instead, slice thinly at tableside over hot food before eating.
 The white truffle is best paired with a carbohydrate and a fat.

 - Fresh egg pasta drenched in goat butter, finished with white truffle.